Our Modern Slavery Statement

 Power Station Maintenance and Development

 Nuclear generation and nuclear new build activities are subject to oversight from the Office for Nuclear Regulation and part of this oversight requires a high level of transparency from our suppliers.
-This includes ensuring that only duly authorised and other suitably qualified and experienced persons perform duties required by our Nuclear Generation Business.
+This includes ensuring that only duly authorised and other suitably qualified and experienced persons perform duties required by our nuclear generation business.
 Our parent company, EDF SA, also oversees our ethical performance including alignment to UNGC.

 Smart Meter Production and Installation

-The known risks around sourcing and installing smart meters are understood and are addressed throughout the tendering and contract management processes, including site-visits to smart meter suppliers.
+The known risks around sourcing and installing smart meters are understood and addressed throughout the tendering and contract management processes, including site-visits to smart meter suppliers.
 Those involved with installing meters are employed through UK-registered companies and have the relevant security and recruitment checks required by English and/or Scottish law (as appropriate).

 Obligations contained within our contracts for the purchase of nuclear fuel are aligned to the UN Declaration of Human Rights, the EU Charter of Fundamental Rights and the International Labour Organisation conventions.
-Additionally, EDF Energy engages where possible with suppliers who adhere to the Bettercoal Initiative.
+Additionally, EDF engages where possible with suppliers who adhere to the Bettercoal Initiative.
 Whilst we recognise that the supply chain for commodity market-traded coal lacks transparency, we limit the use of this source of supply as much as possible.